-I came to Merchiston in 2004 and have just completed my fifteenth year here.
+I came to Merchiston in 2004.
 My background was Christian Youth Work in Urban Priority Areas such as Wester Hailes, Gracemount and Liberton.
 At the time I was still playing rugby, so taking up a minor coaching and refereeing role at Merchiston was a real pleasure (and meant I had to learn some of the rules of the game I had been playing for 20 years!)

 Being Chaplain at Merchiston is very much like being a parish priest in a village.
 I am involved in nearly every aspect of community life, the highs and the lows, the celebrations and the difficult times too.
 To use a theological phrase it is “incarnational ministry” getting alongside staff and pupils, supporting and encouraging and hopefully too showing the value of the spiritual in an increasingly secular world.